lammps/lammps/doc/src/pair_mliap.rst

 .. admonition:: Notes on mliappy models

-   When the *model* keyword is *mliappy*, if the filename ends in '.pt', or '.pth', it will be loaded using pytorch; otherwise, it will be loaded as a pickle file.To load a model from memory (i.e. an existing python object), specify the filename as "LATER", and then call `lammps.mliap.load_model(model)` from python before using the pair style.
+   When the *model* keyword is *mliappy*, if the filename ends in '.pt', or '.pth', it will be loaded using pytorch; otherwise, it will be loaded as a pickle file.
+To load a model from memory (i.e. an existing python object), specify the filename as "LATER", and then call `lammps.mliap.load_model(model)` from python before using the pair style.
 When using LAMMPS via the library mode, you will need to call `lammps.mliappy.activate_mliappy(lmp)` on the active LAMMPS object before the pair style is defined.
 This call locates and loads the mliap-specific python module that is built into LAMMPS.

 The *descriptor* keyword is followed by a descriptor style, and additional arguments.
 Currently two descriptor styles are available: *sna* and *so3*.